We welcome volunteers on many of our wards and departments

 Training is provided appropriate to the role.

-Travel expenses may be claimed for a maximum of 20 miles radius of NUH for car users or for public transport users the appropriate bus fare.
+Travel expenses may be claimed for a maximum of 20 miles radius of NUH for car users or for public transport when using the appropriate bus fare.
 Meal vouchers can be claimed in certain circumstances.

 Volunteers are encouraged to use public transport/park & ride.